Yovana’s Stage 1B IMA Non-Small Cell Lung Cancer Story

 My new normal is that I do have to be kind to my body and know my limits.
-I know I can’t do that yoga pose I could do five years ago, and that’s okay.
-I can keep on working, and maybe I’ll be able to do, but if not, it’s okay.
+I know I can’t do that yoga pose I could do 5 years ago, and that’s okay.
+I can keep on working, and maybe I’ll be able to do.
+If not, it’s okay.
 There are other poses.

 It’s about realizing that I’m not where I was before, but I’m still able to do so much.
 My new normal also includes a lot of advocacy because I was so in the dark at the time I was diagnosed.
 It can affect anyone.